drogue-iot/blog.drogue.io/content/2022-04-29-firmware-updates-part-1/index.md

 There are many existing bootloaders, like [mcuboot](https://www.mcuboot.com/), which probably has the best device and feature support.
 However, building and running a C based bootloader and adapting it to work with `embassy` is also not as nice as using Rust tooling and being able to reuse the hardware support already in embassy.

 Another bootloader with a similar approach to `embassy-boot` is [moonboot](https://jhbruhn.de/posts/moonboot/), which shares a similar design with a split responsibility between the bootloader and application but is even more generic (not tied to embassy, but also means more work to use) and (at the time of writing) not power fail safe.
-Clearly there is an opportunity of collaboration in the future.
+Clearly there is an opportunity for collaboration in the future.

 # Summary